 The Sociology Graduate Program awards a number of graduate fellowships annually.
 These include the: Wade and Kathryn Andrews Fellowship, Calvin and Janet Maurer Fellowship; Edward O. Moe Fellowship, Lowry Nelson Fellowship, and Joseph Geddes Fellowship [Rural Sociology]; Carmen Frederickson Fellowship [Sociology of Gender], R. Welling Roskelley Fellowship [International Development], and Yun and Wendy Kim Fellowship [Population and Development].
 Departmental Fellowship awards are made on a competitive basis depending on student background, interests, and accomplishments.

 Applicants should complete an application and provide a letter of intent outlining one's research interests, curriculum vitae, a writing sample, official transcripts and GRE scores and three letters of reference.
 Send applications.We will begin reviewing applicants on February 1, 2019 and will continue until a qualified candidate has been selected.

-Candidates must be junior or senior students majoring in Sociology who demonstrate financial need and have a GPA of at least 3.0.
-For more details, contact SSW&A main office in Room 224 of Old Main.
+USU’s Sociology Program is proud to offer 4 scholarships of $350 each for Fall 2020.
+Eligible candidates must be junior or senior students majoring in Sociology who demonstrate (1) financial need and (2) have a GPA of at least 3.0.
+Deadline: April 15, 2020.

 The Bluebird Candy Company in Logan offers a scholarship in the social sciences in honor of the late O. Guy Cardon and of the M. N. Neuberger.
 Students are nominated by the College of Humanities and Social Sciences Dean’s Office.
 (Applications are not accepted.)